walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/GettingStarted.md

 ``WalletDatabaseKeyConfiguration/provided(_:)`` and a
 ``WalletDatabaseKeyProvider`` implementation.

+``WalletConfiguration/transactionDataProfiles`` is empty by default.
+Pass ``WalletTransactionDataProfile/all`` or a subset of the well-known profiles when the wallet should accept OpenID4VP `transaction_data`.

 Apps can provide ``WalletPersistence/credentialStore`` or ``WalletPersistence/didStore`` when they own credential or DID durability.
 Omitted stores use the encrypted local database.
 Signing keys are always platform-managed and remain in the iOS Keychain.
 Credential and DID stores can